fnatio213/iam-authentication-audit-tracker/README.md

 - IAM role/policy for CloudTrail logging
 - Metric filter and alarm for failed logins
 - SNS for alerting
+> ⚠️ **Security Scan Findings (tfsec):**
+>
+> This Terraform configuration is intentionally left with known misconfigurations for demo purposes.
+> The GitHub Actions pipeline runs `tfsec`, which reports issues like:
+> - Missing S3 encryption
+> - Lack of CloudTrail log validation
+> - Wildcard IAM permissions
+> - Unencrypted SNS topics and log groups
+>
+> These findings help illustrate how IaC scans detect misconfigured resources before deployment.

 ## 📋 Compliance Mapping